 2. We need to improve the recruitment and retention of women in tech.

-There are number of things we’re doing at GBG to encourage more women to join the sector and recruit in a fair and transparent way.
+There is a number of things we’re doing at GBG to encourage more women to join the sector and recruit in a fair and transparent way.
 All our managers have completed unconscious bias training to help raise awareness of any inner biases we may hold.
-All our job reqs are decoded to be gender neutral and we strive to include men and women in the candidate interview process.
+All our job reqs are decoded to be gender-neutral and we strive to include men and women in the candidate interview process.
 Research shows that 61% of women look at the gender diversity of the employer’s leadership team when deciding where to work.
 Having women in leadership positions within your company illustrates how seriously you take gender equality and supports the recruitment and advancement of women within the company.

 Earlier this year at GBG, we launched a Family Friendly Policy which helps women with enhanced maternity leave and offers added flexibility for both genders to support their family.